algolia/instantsearch/CONTRIBUTING.md

 ```

 > **Note**
->Sometimes, a second snapshot is clearer and shorter than a series of isolated assertions.
+>Sometimes, a second (focused) snapshot is clearer and shorter than a series of isolated assertions.
 Use your judgment to determine what will make the test the tersest and easiest to understand.

 ### Testing a widget